leolavaur/fl-ids/exps/demo/README.md

 Federated learning (FL) is a distributed machine learning paradigm enabling the training of global models without sharing the clients' data.
 The "horizontal" settings is sometimes referred to as collaborative FL, as it allows participants to share locally-acquired knowledge with others.
-This would allow IDSs to share insights while respecting the privacy and and confidentiality concerns of its organization.
+This would allow IDSs to share insights while respecting the privacy and and confidentiality concerns of their organization.

 In this demonstration, we show that (1) FL can improve the detection of locally unknown attacks using the others, (2) heterogeneous network topologies can impede the federation's performance, and (3) open federations are particularly sensitive to malicious actors.